seven62/mkdocs-demo/docs/deployment/index.md

 </p>   -->

-## Generate Defaults
-> What do I do when I've completely messed things up and need to start over?

-Great question.
-There's a simple solution for when the base config file needs to be reset back to default settings.
-There's a generate_defaults script also located in your `$PATH`.
-Simply execute this to regenerate a fresh default config file ( `/etc/rocknsm/config.yml` ) for you and get you out of jail:

-`sudo generate_defaults.sh`

-This effectively reverts things to factory defaults, and you can then revisit your config file.

 ## Initial Kibana Access
 We strive to do the little things right, so rather than having Kibana available to everyone in the free world, it's sitting behind a reverse proxy and secured by a [passphrase](https://xkcd.com/936/).

-The credentials are written to the home directory of the user that runs the `deploy_rock.sh` playbook.
+The credentials are written to the home directory of the user that runs the deploy script.
 Most of the time, this will be the administrative user created at installation e.g. `/home/admin`.

 To get into Kibana: